By Dana Borowka, MA

 Optimize employees’ work performance.
-An in-depth work style and personality assessment can provide extensive information on an individual’s ability to work with their job responsibilities, team dynamics and company culture.
+An In-depth Workstyle and Personality can provide extensive information on an individual’s ability to work with their job responsibilities, team dynamics and company culture.
 Additionally, the assessment can show effective strategies to gain optimal performance from that individual within their particular work environment.
 It can also be employed to quickly identify the most effective management style for a new employee or predict how team members are likely to interact.

-Ensure you have the right people in the right positions: Additionally, in-depth work style and personality assessments can be utilized in rehires, or situations which call for employees to re-apply for their current jobs, as in the case of a corporate merger or restructuring.
-An in-depth work style and personality assessment can also ensure that your company continues to have the right people in the right positions and distribute assets and talents effectively.
+Ensure you have the right people in the right positions: Additionally, an In-depth Workstyle and Personality Assessments can be utilized in rehires, or situations which call for employees to re-apply for their current jobs, as in the case of a corporate merger or restructuring.
+A personality assessment can also ensure that your company continues to have the right people in the right positions and distribute assets and talents effectively.

 How does Deutsch define a good hire?